 - Second Degree Murder

 - Vehicular manslaughter

 - Assault with Intent to do Great Bodily Harm

 - Assault with intent to do murder

 - Assault with intent to do great bodily harm less than murder

 Attorney Shawn Haff of The Criminal Defense Law Center of West Michigan will look at the circumstances of any violent crimes case and whether the prosecutor’s have overcharged my clients regarding violent crimes.
 I will exhaust all defenses and look at the prosecutor’s case from every angle for opportunities to have evidence suppressed or charges dismissed.

-Defending Against a Wide Range of Assault Charges
+Defending Against a Wide Range of Violent Crimes

-Assault crimes carry different punishments, depending whether they are misdemeanors or felonies.
+Assault crimes carry different punishments, depending on whether they are misdemeanors or felonies.